KoderKow/kowr/README.md

       - `"normal"` do not transform the string
       - `"sentence"` produces sentence case
       - `"upper"` produces upper case
+  - `acronyms` A Character.
+Default `NULL`.
+For when acronyms exist in the column names that need to be capitalized.
+Pass a character vector for when there is more than one acronym.
+Upper and/or lower case acronyms in this parameter will be accepted.
+This will only capitalize the wanted words, words that may contain the acronyms letter will NOT be capitalized.
   - `names_only` A Logical.
 Default `FALSE`.
 If `TRUE`, `snake_to()`
     will return a vector of transformed column names.